PharmaCielo Announces TSX Venture Listing and Provides Corporate Update

 - Management team and board of directors in place to support transition from successful build-out of cultivation and processing infrastructure to commercial production and sales in 2019.

-- Well-capitalized to execute its 2019 objectives, with $30 million USD in cash.[1]
+- Well-capitalized to execute its 2019 objectives, with $30 million USD in cash.1

 In preparation for PharmaCielo's transition to commercial-scale production and sale of cannabis oil extracts and concentrates in 2019, the Company has made some key appointments to its management team and board of directors (the "Board"):